IoTone/ProjectGyr/README.md

 Thinkify API for TR-265

 #How to use
+1. Make sure TR-265 is connected with latest driver on computer (Windows 7)

-Run command "bundle update"
+2. Run command "bundle update"

-Then to start server use command "rackup"
+3. Then to start server use command "rackup"